Texas Dall Sheep Hunts | Stone Creek Ranch

 Texas Dall were originated as a result of cross breeding of Corsican and Mouflon sheep.
 Two white lambs found by Bob Snow on the Y.O.
 Ranch initiated the white corsican or “Texas Dall” breeding line.

 Hunting Texas Dall at Stone Creek Ranch is an experience like no other.
-Our expert guides survey our 300 acres every day, rain or shine, in order to make sure you have the most successful hunt possible.
+Our expert guides scout every day, rain or shine, in order to make sure you have the most successful hunt possible.
 Whether you’re a novice hunter or a seasoned veteran, we’ll make you feel comfortable from start to finish.
 We’ll make sure this is a hunt you’ll never forget.

 All-Inclusive Hunting Packages: